harveyramer/harvey-ramer-blog/src/pages/index.md

   title: Why Pursuit?
   description: >-
     Software is never perfect.
 It is always in process.
-Success requires relentless pursuit of customer-centered solutions.
+Success requires relentless pursuit of customer-focused solutions.
 description: >-
   To succeed, teams need clear vision.
 Without it, technical workers are stifled micro-management.
 Hire smart, motivated people, give them a clear vision and